fomvasss/laravel-lte3/README.md

 ## Publishing (optional)

-Of course, you can published partial:
+Of course, you can published partial for customize:

 - views:
 `lte-view-components`, `lte-view-examples`, `lte-view-auth`, `lte-view-parts`, `lte-view-layouts`